 The Uffizi Gallery (Galleria degli Uffizi) is the most visited Italian museum and the 11th art museum in the world, by the number of visits, with over 3 million visitors in 2016.
-Situated near the Piazza della Signoria, in the Historic Centre of Florence, the museum hosts a collection of priceless works, most of them from the period of the Italian Renaissance.
+Situated near Piazza della Signoria, in the historical center of Florence, the museum houses a collection of priceless works of art, most of them from the period of the Italian Renaissance.

-The building of the Uffizi Gallery started in 1560, under the request of Grand Duke of Tuscany, Cosimo I de’ Medici.
-The original architect was Giorgio Vasari, one of the leading architects during the 15th century.
+The building of the Uffizi Gallery was erected starting with 1560, at the request of Grand Duke of Tuscany, Cosimo I de’ Medici.
+The original architect was Giorgio Vasari, one of the leading architects of the 15th century.

-The initial role of the building was to shelter the offices (uffizi), hence the name, but for the next two hundred years, the building was destined to house the art collections of the Grand Dukes of Tuscany.
+The initial role of the building was to shelter the municipal offices (uffizi), hence the name, but for the next two hundred years the space brought together under one roof the art collections of the Grand Dukes of Tuscany.

-In 1737, the last of the Medici family, Anna Maria Luisa, decided to leave the collections belonging to her family to the city of Florence, and in 1769, the place was opened to the public, the first in Europe to be called a “museum”.
+In 1737, the last member of the Medici family, Anna Maria Luisa, decided to leave the art collections to the city of Florence.
+In 1769, the place was opened to the public, the first in Europe to be called a “museum”.

 The gallery hosts some of the most beautiful paintings by Sandro Botticelli (Primavera and The Birth of Venus), Raffaello Sanzio, Tiziano Vecellio (Venus of Urbino), Caravaggio (Bacchus), Rembrandt, Albrecht Dürer, Leonardo da Vinci, Michelangelo, Giotto and Cimabue, along with sculptures by Baccio Bandinelli and other Greek and Roman sculptures (such as the famous Venus de’ Medici).